Parts of a Car

 Driveshaft drive disc – A round disc, made of rubber, which connects the transmission output flange to the front portion of the driveshaft, assisting in providing a smooth overall power transfer.

-EGR valve – The exhaust gas recirculation (EGR) valve is a part in the engine that recycles fuel not consumed in the combustion process back into the intake system.
+EGR valve – The exhaust gas recirculation (EGR) valve is a part of the engine that recycles fuel not consumed in the combustion process back into the intake system.

 EGR valve gasket – The rubber seal found between the EGR valve and intake.